ICodKid/LocalNotepad/README.md

 # ✨ Local Notepad ✨

+## ⚠️ Archived ⚠️

+This project has been archived for now. (╥﹏╥)
+It was a fun little project I used to learn and experiment with,
+and who knows — maybe I’ll pick it up again in the future. (◕︿◕✿)

+---

 A feature-rich notepad application for local use, built with HTML, CSS, and JavaScript.
 This project includes various functionalities to improve the user experience and a modern, stylish design. (ᵔ◡◡ᵔ)

 ## 🌟 Features 🌟